demetermarcell/bike-pals/README.md

 ## Features

+- The project was created based on the [Bike Pals project board](https://github.com/users/demetermarcell/projects/3).

 ### Navigation Bar
 - Present on all pages, allowing users to navigate on the site.
 - Navbar contains the following elements: